oplS16projects/Berube-Bousquet-Khoulani/README.md

 #How to Download and Run

-To run locally download and run checkersV4.rkt from the repository.
+To run locally download, or click [here](checkersV4.rkt), and run checkersV4.rkt from the repository.
 Open the file in DrRacket and click 'Run'.
 Follow the printed instructions within the REPL to play the game.

-You may want to link to your latest release for easy downloading by people (such as Mark).

-Include what file to run, what to do with that file, how to interact with the app when its running, etc.